 The Rev. Dr. Janet Whaley Zimmerman, Rector

-Sey and Janet have three adult sons.
+Janet lives in Great Barrington with her husband, Sey.
+Janet and Sey have three adult sons.
 Patrick and his wife Katherine Carroll live in Albany, New York with their three children, Luke, Beth, and Ian.
 Patrick is an Emergency Physician at St. Peter’s Hospital.
 Katherine is an architectural historian with a Ph.D. from Boston University.
-Thomas attends graduate school in Boston at The Fletcher School of Law and Diplomacy.
+Thomas lives and works in Los Angeles, California for Pacific Council on International Policy as Chief Programs Officer.
 Frank works as an Architect and Urban Planner at Perkins Eastman in New York City.
 All three sons and their daughter-in-law graduated from Williams College.

 Chris Clark, Choir Director